-If you’re looking to build your own golf simulator home, you’ve come to the right place!
-This article is a perfect guide for beginners looking to build their own home golf simulator.
+If you’re looking to build your own home golf simulator, you’ve come to the right place!
+This article is a perfect guide for anyone looking to build their own home golf simulator.

 Introduction to the Golf Simulator

 Golf simulators are a great way for beginners to get a feel for the game.
 This guide will show you how to build your golf simulator from scratch.

 What You’ll Need

 You’ll need a computer, an Xbox or Playstation controller, and software to build your golf simulator.
 You can find all of these things at any electronics store or online.